NabilNoaman/UniWebView/README.md

 Yes, now webpage is living in your game.
 The Prefab supplies a simple way to start using `UniWebView`.
 You can play with it in Unity Mac Editor, iOS devices or Android.
 The `Insets` could control the size of webview and `Load On Start` and `Auto Show When Load Complete` do exactly what they say.
 When you are ready, let's see how to **interact with the webview**.

-## Communication bwtween webview and Unity game
+## Communication between webview and Unity game

 The UniWebView would become USELESS if it is can just present a webpage.
 By using the package, you can easily talking to the webview from your game or receiving the message it sends out.
 You can follow the structures below to get some detail information.

 ### WebView to Unity

 The suggested method is **using a url scheme to send message to Unity**. `UniWebView` will listen to a url starting with `uniwebview://`.
-When the url is loaded (regularly it is a click on the url link in your webpage by user), `UniWebView` will parse it to a `[UniWebViewMessage](http://uniwebview.onevcat.com/reference/struct_uni_web_view_message.html)` and then raise the `OnReceivedMessage` event.
+When the url is loaded (regularly it is a click on the url link in your webpage by user), `UniWebView` will parse it to a [`UniWebViewMessage`](http://uniwebview.onevcat.com/reference/struct_uni_web_view_message.html) and then raise the `OnReceivedMessage` event.
 A `UniWebViewMessage` contains a `path` string to represent the path in the url, and a `args` dictionary to represent the parameters in the url.
 For example when the url

 A click on link with `uniwebview://move?direction=up&distance=1` will be parsed as